hypersoft/pointer-stack/README.md

 You may or may not have, ever heard of "The Pointers of Stack Management".
 This term was coined here by the original project author.
 Pointers 1-2 are pretty much your "standard fare".
 Items further down the list are "trinkets of conventionality".
 More or less "Code Hacker's Tools".
+Oddly enough, "The Pointers of Stack Management", can be simply called "The P's of Stack Management" because each operation, begins with the letter 'P'.

    1. pointer\_stack_push